Applications are invited for Joint Japan/World Bank graduate funding opportunities Program (JJ/WBGSP) from Japan and developing countries students.

 - Language Requirement: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

-The winning applicant of the support will receive the following:
+The winning applicant of the scholarship will receive the following:

 - Tuition for your graduate program and the cost of basic medical insurance obtained through the university.